 This self-guided walking tour of Colonia del Sacramento will detail the best things to do in the town and also show you how to visit on a day trip from Buenos Aires.
 If you are lucky enough to find yourself in Buenos Aires, heading to Colonia del Sacramento is a fantastic day trip option, where you can easily do a self-guided walking tour.
-It’s a way to get a taste of Uruguay if you don’t have time to visit the country in depth.
+It’s a fantastic way to get a taste of Uruguay if you don’t have time to visit the country in depth.
 For sure, by using this article, you can discover the best things to do in Colonia del Sacramento on a day trip from Buenos Aires.

-Like many places throughout the world, we would want to spend more time than what we have allowed for.
+Like many places throughout the world, Beck and I want to spend more time than what we have allowed for.
 This certainly applies to Uruguay.
 If only time and money were limitless!
 So, a day trip to Colonia del Sacramento would have to suffice for us and may have to suffice for you.
 Luckily, it’s easy to visit Colonia del Sacramento on a day trip from Buenos Aires and it’s just as simple to do a self-guided walking tour.

-Our trip to Patagonia would dominate the early stages of our travels.
+Personally, our trip to Patagonia would dominate the early stages of our travels in South America.
 We booked just a few days in Buenos Aires to get the ball rolling.
-This would be before flying down to Ushuaia prior to hiking the well known W Trek.
+This would be before flying down to Ushuaia prior to hiking the well-known W Trek.
 We didn’t want to leave Uruguay completely out of the picture.
-So with the opportunity to easily visit from Buenos Aires, we gladly added the Colonia del Sacramento day trip and self-guided walking tour to our itinerary.
+So, with the opportunity to easily visit from Buenos Aires, we gladly added the Colonia del Sacramento day trip and self-guided walking tour to our itinerary.
 That way, we could experience the best things to do in Colonia del Sacramento.

-This day trip guide highlights the main attractions and sites of Colonia del Sacramento.
+This self-guided walking tour highlights the main attractions and best things to do in Colonia del Sacramento, Uruguay.
 There is a decent mix of historical, cultural and artistic artefacts to enjoy.
-By following this guide, you’ll know exactly what you need to do in order to plan your day trip from Buenos Aires to Colonia del Sacramento.
+By following this guide, you’ll know exactly what to see in Colonia del Sacramento during a day trip from Buenos Aires.

-Brief history lesson: The charming town of Colonia del Sacramento was made to be by a fascinating history.
+The charming town of Colonia del Sacramento has a fascinating history.
 It was initially colonised by the Portuguese in 1680.

 However, the uniquely fashioned town would uphold its colonial construction for years to come.
 Subsequently and not surprisingly, the town was declared a UNESCO World Heritage Site in 1995.

-This is our self guided walking tour of Colonia del Sacramento.
+Below, you’ll find our self-guided walking tour of Colonia del Sacramento.
 We believe there’s no real need to do a guided tour here.
-Most of the attractions on this itinerary are complemented with evenly scattered information plaques throughout old town to give you some context.
-Plus, if you like walking like we do, this is a great option for your day trip to Uruguay.
-It’s in geographical order of what to see if walking from the port.
-Please use our Google Maps below to guide you.
+Most of the attractions on this itinerary are complemented with evenly scattered information plaques throughout the old town to give you some context.
+Plus, if you like walking like we do, this is a great option for your day trip to Colonia del Sacramento.

 1. Puerta de la Ciudadela (Old Town Gate)

-From the port, you will begin walking past cool colonial style houses.
-However, the Old Town Gate is the entrance to the actual old town that you will explore.
+From the port, you’ll begin walking by incredible colonial-style houses.
+However, the Old Town Gate is the entrance to the actual old town that you’ll explore.
 You’ll find lots of tourists hanging around the gate here.
 Walk through to find more interesting colonial architecture.

 2. Street of Sighs

-An historic old cobblestoned street with many of the colonial style buildings.
-We were in our flip flops because it was so hot.
+This is an old cobblestoned street with many of the colonial-style buildings.
+We were in our flip-flops because it was so hot.
 But it made walking on the uneven cobblestone a little tricky.
 Thankfully though, it was a little quieter here.
-So no one to knock over as we clumsily tripped on our flip flops.
-A cool spot for a photo.
+So no one to knock over as we clumsily tripped on our flip-flops!
+This is a cool spot for a photo.

 3. El Faro Lighthouse

 The white lighthouse is hard to miss.
-You will see this almost immediately as you enter the historic centre.
-Interestingly, it was built over some old ruins.
-They remain there today!
+You’ll see this almost immediately as you enter the historic centre.
+Interestingly, it was built over some old ruins, which remain there today!

 4. Convent of San Francisco

 The Convent of San Francisco was burnt down in the 18th century.
 However, the remains are still very much visible.
-Look out for the information plaques for additional details (in English).
+Look out for the information plaques for additional details (they are in English).

 5. Colonia del Sacramento Plaza de Armas

 This self-guided Colonia del Sacramento walking tour will then take you to the colourful colonial-style buildings surrounding Plaza de Armas.
 This is a great spot for a coffee at one of the many cafes that line the plaza.
 There is some green space here and benches.
-Actually, the benches were covered in a shade.
+Thankfully, the benches were covered in shade.
 It made for the perfect spot to have a rest.
 Perhaps a good resting spot if you decide to order a takeaway coffee too!

 6. Basílica of the Holy Sacrament

-The Basílica of the Holy Sacrament is apparently the oldest church in Uruguay.
+The Basílica of the Holy Sacrament is the oldest church in Uruguay.
 Though, it has been restored a fair few times.
-We had a peak inside.
+We had a peek inside.
 In all honesty, it’s nothing extraordinary.
-But worth a look.
+But, it’s still worth a look.

 7. Centro Cultural Bastión del Carmen

-Don’t worry too much about seeing the beaches.
-Fairly average to be honest.
+Don’t worry too much about seeing the beaches – they’re fairly average, to be honest.
 The water didn’t look the cleanest.
 Although coming from Australia, where the beaches are magnificent, my expectations may be unfairly high.
 So maybe they’re not so bad after all.
 I suppose you’ll have to go see for yourself.
 Pack a towel just in case you fancy a dip!
 The weather will likely be hot anyway.

 9. Getting Lost in Colonia del Sacramento

-Honestly speaking, the most fun we had here was actually ditching the itinerary!
+Honestly speaking, the most fun we had here was ditching the itinerary!
 We are usually sticklers for an itinerary or plan.
-But getting lost and exploring the colourful and picturesque colonial style houses that line the many cobblestone streets was the highlight for us!
+But getting lost and exploring the colourful and picturesque colonial-style houses that line the many cobblestone streets was the highlight for us!

 Doing a day trip and walking tour in Colonia del Sacramento will certainly be worth your time.
 This way, you’ll get a taste of Uruguay even if you can’t venture any further into the country.
-It’s a lovely day trip which starts and ends with a nice ferry trip.
+It’s a lovely day trip that starts and ends with a nice ferry trip.
 Once you have arrived in Colonia del Sacramento, you’ll have a nice walk to the town centre where you’ll begin to enjoy all of the town’s main attractions.

-SIDE NOTE: You will be told that the last check in is 90 minutes prior to departure for both ferries.
+You will be told that the last check-in is 90 minutes prior to departure for both ferries.
 However, at least for our 8:15am ferry; the earliest departure of the day, checking in only really began 90 minutes before departure.
 This is because the Colonia Express office only seemed to be staffed from 6:45am.
-We’re generally risk adverse anyway.
-So perhaps don’t check in late just in case.
-But there’s no need to get there 2–2.5 hours before the earliest departure as we did!
+Certainly, there’s no need to get there 2–2.5 hours before the earliest departure as we did!

 The Colonial Express port in Buenos Aires was inconveniently located relatively far away from the city centre.
 So walking there wasn’t an option.
 Also, even if the local buses were running that early, there was no simple bus journey to the port anyway.
 We ordered an Uber in advance.
 It reliably got us to the port in around 10 minutes from the city centre for about $5USD.
 Uber itself isn’t technically legal in Buenos Aires but is commonly used.
 Personally, we used Uber a few times in Buenos Aires.
 We had no issues and always felt safe.

-4-6 hours: We thoroughly enjoyed our time exploring the town on a day trip.
+We thoroughly enjoyed our time exploring the town on a day trip.
 For sure, we think a day trip is enough time to spend in the town.
 You’ll see everything you need to in around 4–6 hours.
 We don’t believe you should spend longer in a place just for the sake of it.
 So just a day trip will suffice.
 Alas, no need to spend the night in Uruguay if you’re short on time in South America and want to prioritise visiting other places.

-Five Travel Essentials for a Day Trip to Colonia del Sacramento
+Travel Essentials For a Day Trip to Colonia del Sacramento

-- ATMs: Although, one reason you may want to use an ATM here is to withdraw $USD which is not possible in Argentina.
-As we explained in our Perito Moreno Glacier post, given the economic crisis in Argentina, it would be wise to avoid using ATMs there.
+- ATMs: although, one reason you may want to use an ATM here is to withdraw $USD which is not possible in Argentina.
+As we explained in our Perito Moreno Glacier post, given the often economic instability in Argentina, it’s wise to avoid using ATMs there.
 Instead, it’s best to exchange $USD for $ARS.
-If you are running short on $USD or didn’t take any to Argentina in the first place, withdrawing $USD without any ridiculous fees in Uruguay is a great idea.
+If you’re running short on $USD or didn’t take any to Argentina in the first place, withdrawing $USD in Uruguay is a great idea to avoid ridiculous fees.
 However, we have read that ATMs in Colonia del Sacramento can run out of $USD on the weekends.
-So best to do this on a week day if possible!
+So, it’s best to do this on a weekday if possible!

 Have you been to Colonia del Sacramento before?
 Is there anything we missed?
 Please let us know in the comments section below.